The Best Contemporary Horror Television

 The 8 episode French zombie series, The Returned, premiered Halloween night 2013 on The Sundance Channel and was inspired by a 2004 movie, They Came Back (Les Revenants).
 The story was co-written and directed by Fabrice Gobert and takes place in a French idyllic rural community.
 The Returned originally premiered in France, November 2012.
 American audiences are expecting more episodes around the corner.

 The zombies in The Returned don't look like grotesque monsters as you've seen them in AMC's Walking Dead.
 They look more like physical ghosts that haunt friends and family.
 The zombies still think they are alive.
-Gobert explores the theme of existentialism regarding the value of life and death.
-Returning zombies are troubled they don't fit in with their hometown community that is troubled by serial killing.
+Fabrice Gobert explores the theme of existentialism regarding the value of life and death.
+Returning loved ones are troubled they don't fit in with their hometown community bewildered by strange abductions.
 Gobert experiments with actors effected by separation of loved ones and how they emotionally cope with encounters with the shocking unexpected.